rumps/rump-scriptsify/README.md

 }
 ```

-### `rump.configs.uglifyjs`
+### `rump.configs.browserify`, `rump.configs.uglifyjs`
-This contains the generated options that are passed to UglifyJS, in the Gulp
+This contains the generated options that are passed to Browserify and UglifyJS,
-task.
-This is a good way to see what options are generated based on defaults
+respectively, in the Gulp task.
+This is a good way to see what options are
-and overrides.
+generated based on defaults and overrides.

 ## Plugins/Transforms